- J.D., University of Detroit-Mercy School of Law, 1992

 Mr. Koryto is admitted for practice before the U.S. Supreme Court, the U.S. 6th Circuit Court of Appeals, and the State and Federal Courts of Michigan.
 He is a member of the American Bar Association, the State Bar of Michigan, the Kalamazoo County Bar Association, and the American Immigration Lawyers Association.

-Mr. Koryto is the co-chair of both the firm’s immigration practice group and vice chair of the international employment practice group.
+Mr. Koryto is the co-chair of both the firm’s immigration practice group and international employment practice group.
 He is a former chair of Miller Johnson’s employment and labor section and also served as the Administrative Member for the Kalamazoo office.

 He is listed in “The Best Lawyers in America®” for Immigration and Employment Law – Management.

 In addition to his professional activities, he is a long time Director of the Boys and Girls Club of Greater Kalamazoo and active in other community organizations.
 He was honored by the Boys and Girls Club of America as an Outstanding Board Volunteer in 2000.

 Mr. Koryto is a frequent speaker to professional and business organizations on employment and immigration law issues.
 Some highlights include: